go-go-golems/prescribe/pkg/doc/topics/02-how-to-generate-pr-description.md

 prescribe tui
 ```

-The TUI loads the default session (if it exists) and lets you:
+The TUI requires a saved session (see Step 1).
+It loads the default session and lets you:
 - toggle included/excluded files,
 - add/remove filters,
 - generate and copy the result.